cwchentw/lightweight-cms/content/sample/gone-with-the-wind/_index.md

 ---
-title: Gone With The Wind
+title: Gone with the Wind
 author: Margaret Mitchell
 ---